-Parents have access to their student's academic information online via our Parent Portal.
-Each family will receive login information from the school to gain access.
-Some of the information available to parents includes: current class schedule, assignments, test scores, and grades.
+Parents have access to their student's academic information online via Aeries, ParentSquare, and Summit.
+Each family will receive log-in information from the school to gain access to each platform.
+Some of the information available to parents include: current class schedule, assignments, test scores, and grades.
 There are other useful tools and features that can help the parent monitor their student's progress and success.